-In the development of these rules for publication and public comment, the Commission sought the involvement of each of Texas' twenty-eight Local Workforce Development Boards.
+Coordination with the Local Workforce Development Boards: In the development of these rules for publication and public comment, the Commission sought and received the involvement of each of Texas' twenty-eight Local Workforce Development Boards.
 The Commission provided policy concepts to the Boards for consideration and review pursuant to Texas Labor Code Section 302.064 and the Commission's Resolution Regarding Board Coordination in Policy Development adopted September 24, 2002.
-Prior and during this rulemaking process, the Commission considered the Boards' comments.
-In addition, the Commission held discussions with the Workforce Leadership of Texas (WLT) Policy Committee and the Child Care Network regarding the development and implementation of these rules.
+Prior and during this rulemaking process, the Commission considered the Boards' contributions.
+In addition, the Commission held discussions with the Child Care Network and the Workforce Leadership of Texas (WLT) Policy Committee regarding the development and implementation of these rules.